TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 The results from the floe are accessed via two main floe reports at the end of the running NES job and selectable in the `Jobs` tab in the Orion `Floe` page.
-For this tutorial we will focus on the results produced by running the Tyk2 receptor and three relative binding affinity calculations.
+For this tutorial we will focus on the results produced by running the Tyk2 receptor and ten relative binding affinity calculations.

 .. _figure_NES_floe_Job:

 .. figure:: ./images/NES_floe_Job.png
-   :width: 700px
+   :width: 1000px
    :align: center
    :alt: The NES floe finished Job